OliverACollins/muse-athena-test/README.md

 <br>

 ### Setting up the BITalino
-- Connect Lux photosensor and ECG to the BITalino (ports A3 and A2, respectively)
+- Connect LUX photosensor and ECG to the BITalino (ports A3 and A2, respectively)
 - Turn BITalino on, and establish a Bluetooth connection with the recording machine.
 PIN is 1234
 - Connect to the BITalino through OpenSignals
 - Select/modify BITalino ports on OpenSignals accordingly (e.g., set port A3 as "LUX")